heliosdrm/SlidingDFTs.jl/docs/src/implement.md

 ## Implementation in object types

-A method to compute an SDFT is defined by three object types:
+A method to compute an SDFT is defined by three kinds of object types:

 * One for the method, which contains the fixed parameters that are needed by the algorithm to compute the SDFT.
 * Another for the iterator created by the functions `sdft` or `stateful_sdft`, which binds a method with the target data series.